 In the present day, the company boasts revenue of US$1.8 billion with $13 million in profit.
-The bank largely depends on the quality and make sure that it is not compromising on the same.
+The bank largely depends on the quality and makes sure that it is not compromising on the same.
 To ensure the same, the company has confined the areas of its exercise to just 3 states in the nation.

 5. Bharat Cooperative Bank

 With quite a bulky customer base of around 5.5 lakhs, the company offers its services to the states of Maharashtra, Karnataka, and Gujarat.
-Although the company on the paper might seem to have lesser experience as compared to the other alternatives, the company still seems to have gained the trust of the customers.
+Although the company on paper might seem to have lesser experience as compared to the other alternatives, the company still seems to have gained the trust of the customers.

 The company has been able to keep up with the changing days and offers new tech solutions like mobile applications, various offers with their cards, and much more.
 This helps them provide a satisfying experience to the clients who have an account with them.